 The Ultimate Spiralizer Potato and Onion Bake.
 It makes a delicious accompaniment to your main meal, whether it be sausages or steak and can also be served as a side dish at a barbeque.
 It is equally good served either hot or cold.

-When I brought my new spiralizer home, Graham’s comment was ‘Not another gadget – you don’t use the ones you already have’.
+When I first brought my new spiralizer home, Graham’s comment was ‘Not another gadget – you don’t use the ones you already have’.

 I thought that was rather unfair, as I DO use all my gadgets, with the exception of the deep fat fryer, which he has claimed for himself anyway to boil up his fishing bait.